gdgd009xcd/AutoMacroBuilderForZAP/README.md

 ## Prerequisite

-* OWASP ZAP ver 2.13.0 or later
+* ZAPROXY ver 2.13.0 or later
 * java ver 11 or later

 ## how to use